EU and international cooperation in the youth sector

 European Year of Youth 2022

-In Finland, the Finnish National Agency for Education is responsible for coordinating the year.
+In Finland, the Finnish National Agency for Education was responsible for coordinating the year.

 Cooperation within the Council of Europe

 No binding conventions exist in the youth sector.
-The Youth Sector Strategy, adopted by resolution CM/Res (2020)2 of the Committee of Ministers on 22 January 2020, provides policy guidance on cooperation in the youth sector.
+However, Committee of Ministers' Resolution (2020)2, which was adopted by the Council of Europe Committee of Ministers on 22 January 2020, provides guidance on youth policy cooperation.

 The Council of Europe supports the Member States in developing their youth policies by setting standards and carrying out international reviews of national youth policies and youth policy advisory missions.

-The recommendations of the Committee of Ministers serve as instruments that steer the Member States in matters of policy and legislation.
+The recommendations of the Committee of Ministers serve as instruments that give guidance and direction to the Member States in matters of policy and legislation.

 Recommendation CM/Rec(2017)4 of the Committee of Ministers of the Council of Europe on youth work:

-The European Youth Foundation supports the activities of youth organisations.
+The European Youth Foundation (EYF) supports the activities of youth organisations.

 Cooperation between the Council of Europe and the European Commission in the field of youth work and research is based on a partnership agreement.